snhilde/statusbar3/README.md

 If you do not want to run a routine or have it printed to the status bar, simply remove its line from the array.

 A few routines take some customized values, all of which can be found in src/config.h.
 These are the values you change:

+### Disk routine ###
+The first value is the path to the mounted filesystem for which you want to display disk usage.
+The second value is the name you want displayed for it.